dcarpintero/machine-learning/BERT.md

 A transformer includes an encoder that reads the text input, and a decoder that produces a prediction for the task.

 ![The Transformer applied to Machine Translation](https://3.bp.blogspot.com/-aZ3zvPiCoXM/WaiKQO7KRnI/AAAAAAAAB_8/7a1CYjp40nUg4lKpW7covGZJQAySxlg8QCLcBGAs/s1600/transform20fps.gif)

 *The Transformer applied to Machine Translation* *(source: https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html)*

-This self-attention approach results in **higher accuracy, improved computational performance, and better understanding of the flow of information** when compared to Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs).
-In particular:
+This self-attention approach results in **higher accuracy, improved computational performance, and better understanding of the flow of information** when compared to Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs):
 - RNNs struggle to fully take advantage of modern fast computing devices such as TPUs and GPUs, due to their sequential nature.
 - CNNs are much less sequential than RNNs, but in most cases the number of steps required to combine information is correlated to the distance to the input.
 In contrast, the Transformer only performs a small, constant number of steps (chosen empirically).
 - Transformers allow to visualize what word(s) of a sentence the encoder attends to when computing the final representation of a word.
-This allows to address for example the notoriously known phenomenon of **coreference resolution** in machine translation, wherein a word might refer to a different word depending on the meaning of the antecedent(s).
+This allows to address the notoriously known phenomenon of **coreference resolution** in machine translation, wherein a word might refer to a different word depending on the meaning of the antecedent(s).

 ![Encoder self-attention distribution for the word “it”](https://1.bp.blogspot.com/-AVGK0ApREtk/WaiAuzddKVI/AAAAAAAAB_A/WPV5ropBU-cxrcMpqJBFHg73K9NX4vywwCLcBGAs/s1600/image2.png)

 *Encoder self-attention distribution for the word “it”* *(source: https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html)*

 ## Masked LM Training

-BERT alleviates the unidirectionality constraint (standard conditional language models can only be trained left-to-right or right-to-left, since bidirectional conditioning would allow each word to indirectly "see itself") by using a **masked language model (MLM)** (also referred in the literature as Cloze task) pre-training objective.
+BERT alleviates the unidirectionality constraint present in standard conditional language models (they can only be trained left-to-right or right-to-left, since bidirectional conditioning would allow each word to indirectly "see itself") by using a **masked language model (MLM)** (also referred in the literature as Cloze task) pre-training objective.

 In particular, the Transformer encoder reads the entire sequence of words at once.
 In each sequence of the input, a percentage of words are randomly replaced by a mask token, and the objective is to predict the original vocabulary id of the masked words based on the context provided by the non-masked words in the sequence.